google/turbinia/docs/user/install-gke.md

 ## **Introduction**

 Turbinia can be run within Google Kubernetes Engine (https://cloud.google.com/kubernetes-engine).
 This allows Turbinia Workers to scale based on processing demand.
-Currently, Turbinia can scale based on CPU Utilization and works by increasing the number of Worker pods when a CPU threshold has been met on the currently available pods through processing Tasks.
+Currently, this is done through scaling on CPU utilization, which is determined when available Turbinia Workers process Tasks and reach a pre-defined CPU threshold.
 The GKE architecture closely resembles the [cloud architecture](how-it-works.md) with GKE being used to scale Turbinia Woker pods.

-All steps in this document are required for getting Turbinia running on.
-Please ensure you have followed the GCP setup prior to configuring the GKE cluster as it is required for the Turbinia components to properly function together.
+All steps in this document are required for getting Turbinia running on GKE.
+Please ensure you have followed the GCP setup prior to configuring the GKE cluster as it's required for Turbinia components to properly function together.

 ### **Prerequisites**

 GKE is only supported for Google Cloud so a Google Cloud Project is required to work from.
-Additionally, all GCP components specified below must be enabled for Turbinia to properly function.
-Please follow the GCP steps outlined prior to setting up GKE.
+Additionally, all GCP components specified below must be enabled so please follow the GCP steps outlined prior to setting up GKE.

 ## **Installation**